sk00t3r/ubuntu-ion3/README.md

-# Installing the iond 3.x.x wallet on Ubuntu.
+# Simple script for installing the iond 3.x.x wallet on Ubuntu.

 # Please read all of the following carefully: